tidal-music/tidal-sdk/Auth.md

 ## Configuration

-The Auth module can be configured using the functions available in the Auth role.
+The Auth module can be configured using the functions available in the `AuthConfig` role.
 For any given point in time, the configuration of the Auth module decides what level of credentials the Auth module will provide when `getCredentials` is called.
 Configuration includes actions such as logging in/out users, setting client id and client secret or defining which previously existing state the Auth module shall continue from.